opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/litellm/build-a-unified-llm-gateway-with-litellm-on-cce.md

 # Build a Unified LLM Gateway with LiteLLM on CCE

 An LLM gateway acts as a centralized entry point for all interactions between applications and large language models.
 Rather than binding applications to specific model APIs or providers, **the gateway introduces a stable interface that abstracts the underlying inference layer**.
 This separation allows platform teams to control how requests are routed, which models are used, and where inference is executed, without requiring changes at the application level.
-In environments where multiple model backends coexist, such as locally hosted models on GPU infrastructure and external inference services— the gateway becomes the control plane for traffic management, policy enforcement, and operational consistency.
+In environments where multiple model backends coexist, such as locally hosted models on GPU infrastructure and external inference services, the gateway becomes the control plane for traffic management, policy enforcement, operational consistency and costs management.

 From a platform perspective, an LLM gateway is also where concerns such as **authentication**, **rate limiting**, **observability**, and **cost governance** are enforced.
 It enables strategies like provider failover, workload-based routing, and gradual adoption of new models.
 This is particularly relevant in regulated or cost-sensitive environments, where decisions about whether to process requests on sovereign infrastructure or external providers must be made dynamically and transparently.